 ** Lineage is supported if dataset is used as a source/sink in Data Factory Copy activity

 The supported SQL Server versions are 2005 and above.
-SQL Server Express LocalDB is not supported.
+SQL Server Express LocalDB isn't supported.

-When scanning on-premises SQL server, Microsoft Purview supports:
+When you scan an on-premises SQL server, Microsoft Purview supports:

 Extracting technical metadata including: